-Our Credit Facility matures in February 2021, and any inability to renew, extend or replace our Credit Facility could adversely impact our liquidity and ability to find new investments or maintain distributions to our stockholders.
+Our Credit Facility matures in June 5, 2022, and any inability to renew, extend or replace our Credit Facility could adversely impact our liquidity and ability to find new investments or maintain distributions to our stockholders.

-We maintain a multi-currency \$440 million senior secured credit facility with a group of lenders, under which we had \$190 million of indebtedness outstanding at December 31, 2016.
-Availability under our Credit Facility was \$250 million at December 31, 2016.
+We maintain a multi-currency \$440 million senior secured credit facility with a group of lenders, under which we had \$16 million of indebtedness outstanding at December 31, 2017.
+Undrawn amount under our Credit Facility was \$424 million at December 31, 2017.
 The Credit Facility's commitment may increase in size, under certain circumstances, up to a total of \$750 million.
-The Credit Facility has a stated maturity date of February 19, 2021.
-There can be no assurance that we will be able to renew, extend or replace the Credit Facility will be constrained by then-current economic conditions affecting the credit markets.
-In the event that we are not able to renew, extend or replace the Credit Facility will be constrained by then-current economic conditions affecting the credit markets.
+The Credit Facility has a stated maturity date of June 5, 2022.
+There can be no assurance that we will be able to renew, extend or replace the Credit Facility upon its maturity on terms that are favorable to us, if at all.
+Our ability to renew, extend or replace the Credit Facility will be constrained by then-current economic conditions affecting the credit markets.
 In the event that we are not able to renew, extend or replace the Credit Facility at the time of its maturity, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC.